-Prescription Drug (Drug) (Also referred to as Legend Drug)
+Prescription Drug (Drug)

-A medicine that is approved by the Food & Drug Administration (FDA) to treat illness or injury.
-Under the Federal Food, Drug & Cosmetic Act, such substances must bear a message on its original packing label that says, "Caution: Federal law prohibits dispensing without a prescription."
+A substance, that under the Federal Food, Drug & Cosmetic Act, must bear a message on its original packing label that says, "Caution: Federal law prohibits dispensing without a prescription."
 This includes the following:

-- 1. Compounded (combination) medications, when all of the ingredients are FDA-approved as designated in the FDA's Orange Book: Approved Drug Products with Therapeutic Equivalence Evaluations, require a prescription to dispense, and are not essentially the same as an FDA-approved product from a drug manufacturer. - 2.
+- Compounded (combination) medications, when all of the ingredients are FDA approved, require a prescription to dispense, and are not essentially the same as an FDA approved product from a drug manufacturer. - 2.
 Insulin, diabetic supplies, and syringes.